 It is not that there was no artistic creation.
 The 20th century saw plenty of new works and talented companies and artists, but very few of these pieces have had the enduring appeal of their forebears.
 They’ve come and gone with trends, often becoming a vehicle for venting despair and the dark side of human nature.

-A Rebirth on Stage
+Shen Yun: A Rebirth and Revival on Stage

 As we entered the 21st century, however, a new phenomenon emerged with the appearance of Shen Yun Performing Arts.
 Established in 2006, this little-known company, created in New York by overseas Chinese artists, emerged on the world stage and awed audiences with performances of profound beauty and goodness, rooted in the classical arts.